aliascash/alias-wallet-archive/README.md

  * boost
  * Qt 4 if you want to build the GUI wallet.
 Qt is not needed for the console wallet.

-To build the wallet, run the following commands, adjusting the OpenSSL and Berkeley DB paths to suit your system.
-If you have many CPU cores, you can increase the `-j` option to speed up the build.
-On your system, `qmake-qt4` may be called `qmake4` or just `qmake`.
+To build the wallet, run the following commands:

     $ git submodule update --init  # to check out the Tor and LevelDB dependencies
     $ autoconf